 Create Sponsored Products

 You bid for specific keywords in Amazon’s Sponsored Products ad program, and your ad appears on the first page of search results when an Amazon customer searches for one of these keywords.
 You only pay when a consumer clicks on your ad and views your product’s detailed page.
-Impressions are free in sponsored products ads.
+Impressions are free in sponsored product ads.

 Offer Promotions and free delivery